maevecrossan/nomad-narratives/TESTING.md

 The following is a breakdown of the testing done to ensure that the 'nomadnarrativesapi' behaves as intended and without any errors.

 ## Manual Testing
-Below is a breakdown of the tests performed to ensure that users can see and interact with based on their logged in status.
+Below is a breakdown of the tests performed to ensure that users can see and interact with assets correctly based on their logged in status.

 ### Profile Tests